Advanced Education in General Dentistry

 1. Be fully aware of the philosophy and objectives of the Advanced General Dentistry Program.

-2. Present seminars, lectures, conferences, journal clubs; attend treatment planning seminars, and engage in other research and service.
+2. Present seminars, lectures, conferences, and journal clubs; attend treatment planning seminars and engage in other research and services.

 4. Discuss patient evaluation, treatment planning, management, complications, and outcomes of all cases with residents.